COVID-19: March 2022 Measures for School Reopening

 Our reviewed and updated COVID-19 Risk Assessment and COVID-19 Outbreak Management Plan are below, but the main information you need to know to help keep everyone safe is summarised below.

-All measures are in line with the most recent and updated government guidance for schools which was published in December along with further amendments made today.
+All measures are in line with the most recent and updated government guidance for schools published at the end of February.

 *You can email firstname.lastname@example.org at any time to notify school of a positive lateral flow test or PCR test.

-- Parents and visitors to school are asked to take a lateral flow test on the day of their visit and confirm a negative result before entering the school building.
+- Parents and other visitors to school are asked to ensure they have no symptoms of COVID-19 before entering the school building.

 - Practise good hand and respiratory hygiene at home and before coming to school.

 - School will continue to promote positive messages around respiratory hygiene, will continue an enhanced cleaning schedule, increased ventilation in all rooms throughout the day, and enhanced hand hygiene for all children at all transition points throughout the day.

 We want all children to attend school, but if you are in any doubt about how well they are, give the school office a call and we are happy to discuss your concerns with you in relation to the current government guidance.

 For additional information, you may find the following documents useful.

 - What parents and carers need to know about early years providers, schools and colleges during COVID-19